simbrain/simbraindocs/src/docs/worlds/imageworld.md

         the maximum of 1.0 applies an all-black filter, therefore, a value of 0.5 is recommended.

-Once a filter is applied, further edits can be made by clicking the 'Edit Filter' button by the 'Add Filter' button.
-You can refer back to previous filters by searching for their name in the 'Filters' drop down menu in the toolbar.

-# Creating and Saving an Image
+# Image Album and Image Editing

 Instead of importing an image, you have the option to craft your own by clicking and dragging your cursor to sketch out a desired image.
 Once you are satisfied with your first image, click the camera icon adjacent to the arrows to store the image.

 You can either extend the existing image or start afresh by selecting the 'clear canvas' option with the eraser tool.
 Remember to save each image by clicking the camera icon after completion.

-When prepared for the neural network to replicate your artwork, initiate the process by pressing the 'play' button atop the SimBrain interface.
-Navigate through your saved images using the left and right green arrows located at the bottom of the canvas window.

-# Image Processing

-The neural network analyzes the shape within the image, identifying features such as edges, contours and contrast.

-Depending on its training, the neural network classifies the shape or detects specific objects within the image.

-As the neural network processes the image, the results are immediately reflected in the interface of the 'inputs' and the process allowing observation of the network\'s behavior dynamically.
+The Image Album window is where images are loaded and processed with filters.
+Any PNG format image can be used and the default image is unfiltered, but filters, or sensor matrices, can be applied by selecting from several built-in options or customizing one manually.

+To load an Image, click on the `file` button on top of the toolbar and click `Load Images..` Then select an image of the PNG format.

+Images can be loaded or also edited directly, using the simple draw interface.
+This can be done live while the [worksace](../workspace) runs.

 # Menu Commands